-Over time, TUC has invested over 100 million dollars in community assets, including affordable housing and community benefit developments like the Fruitvale Transit Village—a nationally recognized transit-oriented development project.
+Over time, The Unity Council has invested over 100 million dollars in community assets, including affordable housing and community benefit developments like the Fruitvale Transit Village—a nationally recognized transit-oriented development project.
 Other real estate and small business assistance activities include:

 - Community Resource Center at 1900 Fruitvale: community benefit office building